amagne/my-repository/001-roman-numerals-converter/README.md

    - Conversion result should be displayed using the `result.html` with template formatting.

-- Lastly, after transforming your code into web application, you are requested to push your program to the project repository on the Github and deploy your solution in the development environment on AWS EC2 Instance using AWS Cloudformation Service to showcase your project.
-In the development environment, you can configure your Cloudformation template using the followings,
+- Lastly, after transforming the code into web application,the program has to be pushed to the project repository on Github and deploy from where the solution will be deployed to the development environment on an AWS EC2 Instance using AWS Cloudformation Service to showcase the project.
+In the development environment, Cloudformation template is configured using the followings,

    - The application stack should be created with new AWS resources.

-   - The application stack should take the name of your Key Pair as a parameter from the user;
+   - The application stack should take Key Pair name as a parameter from the user;

    - The application should run on Amazon Linux 2 EC2 Instance

    - EC2 Instance type can be configured as `t2.micro`.

-   - Instance launched by Cloudformation should be tagged `Web Server of StackName`
+   - Instance launched by Cloudformation may be tagged `Web Server of StackName`

    - The Web Application should be accessible via web browser and terminal from anywhere.

    - The Application files should be downloaded from Github repo and deployed on EC2 Instance using user data script within cloudformation template.

-   - Roman Numerals Converter Application Website URL should be given as output by Cloudformation Service, after the stack created.
+   - Roman Numerals Converter Application Website URL should be given as output by Cloudformation Service, after the stack is created.

 ## Project Skeleton

 ```
 001-roman-numerals-converter (folder)
 |
-|----readme.md         # Given to the students (Definition of the project)
+|----readme.md         # Definition of the project
-|----cfn-template.yml  # To be delivered by students (Cloudformation template)
+|----cfn-template.yml  # Cloudformation template
-|----app.py            # To be delivered by students (Python Flask Web Application)
+|----app.py            # Python Flask Web Application
 |----templates
-        |----index.html  # Given to the students (HTML template)
+        |----index.html  # HTML template
-        |----result.html # Given to the students (HTML template)
+        |----result.html # HTML template
 ```

 ## Expected Outcome

 ![Project 001 Snapshot](project-001-snapshot.png)

-### At the end of the project, following topics are to be covered;
+### Following topics are covered in this project;

 - Algorithm design